 What Is a Traffic Violation?

 A traffic violation occurs when a driver breaks the driving laws.
-This can include speeding, running a red light or stop sign, failing to keep a safe lookout, and reckless driving.
+This can include speeding, running a red light or stop sign, failing to keep a safe lookout, and reckless or careless driving.
 The price of a ticket can be high, taking a toll on the driver's budget and adding damaging points to the driving record.

 Each case is different, and we work with you to develop a strategy that fits the facts of your case.

 A traffic violation can be reported to your insurance company, causing a sharp spike in auto insurance premiums.
-Many drivers who receive what seems to be minor ticket, such as a small speeding ticket, choose to pay the ticket without any consideration.
+Many drivers who receive what seems to be a minor ticket, such as a small speeding ticket, choose to pay the ticket without any consideration.
 Doing so, however, can have serious consequences and may put your license at risk.

 Types of Traffic Violations